Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

     Use the value of `access_token` to make API requests.

-27. To prevent from Kea from automatically adding  MAC entries to the HSM `ethernetInterfaces` table, use the following commands.

-    Kea automatically adds entries to the HSM `ethernetInterfaces` table when DHCP lease is provided (about every 5 minutes).
+27. Kea automatically adds entries to the HSM `ethernetInterfaces` table when DHCP lease is provided (about every 5 minutes).
+To prevent from Kea from automatically adding  MAC entries to the HSM `ethernetInterfaces` table, use the following commands:

     1. Create an `eth_interfaces` file that contains the interface IDs for the `Node Maintenance Network` entries for the destination system.
 (When repeating this procedure for the source system, use the interface IDS for the source system.)